 A general presentation about the economic feasibility of LC is shown in [18].

+Penetration of LED lighting

+LED lighting in 2017 still accounts for <10% of the over 45 billion lighting sockets available.
+Yet, LED lighting accounts for over 50% of the revenue for the lighting industry in 2017 and are fast replacing traditional light sources.
+It is anticipated that LED will replace over 50% of the current incandescent and florescent lighting by 2020 [18]

+Figure 7 Global lamp installed base.
+Source: Philip Smallwood, co-chair of Strategies in Light and director of research at Strategies Unlimited presenting at the The LED Show conference, March 1 – 3, 2016

 Balanced costs

 The infrastructure costs are expected to be similar to the installation of traditional lighting or Ethernet based networks.
 In other words, very reasonable in terms of the delivered functionality.